 Well, we didn’t ruin her.
 Far from it.
 We weathered that bout of panic (and a few more over the years), and we are now totally happy we decided to home school.
 Looking back from the vantage point of having finished (this June 2004 my youngest graduated from high school and is headed for Georgia Tech in August), my husband and I both know that there was simply no better choice for us.

-The following paper is one I wrote just two years later in 1992.
-It still expresses my core thinking about the crazy, creative, mind-bending, soul wrenching, character stretching, hilarious path we followed known as homeschooling.
+The following paper, composed in 1992, still expresses my core thinking about the crazy, creative, mind-bending, soul wrenching, character stretching, hilarious path we followed known as homeschooling.

 You can jump to sections here: